Skip to main content

 • phone: sha256(re.sub(r"\D+", "", phone)) (digits only)

-Then pass as user.hashed_email and user.hashed_phone.
+Then pass the email hash as user.email_hash (the canonical field — it matches the email_hash used by the Index /search API) and the phone hash as user.hashed_phone.
 Don’t send raw email or phone over the wire.

 What’s in the response